alexnanchen/datascience-capstone-project/README.md

  ```

 ### Training
-Here  are the steps to train the models
+Here  are the steps to train the models:

 1. source("datascience-capstone-project/setenv.R")
 2. source("datasplit.R") - Split the data into trainin, development and testing sets